mytraya-gattu/amogh-et-al-ssq-cf-fermi-sea/README.md

 ## Citation requirement

-Use the data however you like, but if you publish results that rely on these files you must cite the accompanying paper by Amogh et al. (provide the appropriate bibliographic information in your work).
+Use the data however you like, but if you publish results that rely on these files you must cite the accompanying paper by Amogh et al.: Exploring the nature of the emergent gauge field in composite-fermion metals: A large-scale microscopic study.